yellows8/3ds_dsiwarehax_installer/README.md

 # Included DSiWare exploits
 The release-archive includes the following:
 * The exact same exploit saveimages(plaintext) from when the exploits were released for DSi.
 This includes sudokuhax, even though it's not really useful on 3DS anyway(since the original title-version isn't officially available for 3DS).
 * [4swordshax](https://github.com/yellows8/dsi) for "The Legend of Zelda: Four Swords Anniversary Edition", only USA/EUR regions are supported.
-This will only display a red sub-screen since the payload can't be loaded.

 The source for these DSiWare exploits is available [here](https://github.com/yellows8/dsi).